Theme: The Journey to Proficiency

 Chairperson: John Rook (email@example.com)

-This year CT COLT conducted the seventh (7th) annual WORLD LANGUAGE STUDENT ESSAY CONTEST.
-For 2018, students explored the following theme: Being Multilingual: Making My Dreams Come True.
+This year CT COLT conducted the seventh (8th) annual WORLD LANGUAGE STUDENT ESSAY CONTEST.
+For 2019, students explored the following theme: The Journey to Proficiency.
 In a formal essay-response, students researched and wrote about the following subtopics related to proficiency in the learning of foreign languages:

-(4) How will multilingualism help you to reach your personal and academic goals thus far?
+(5) How has proficiency-based language learning helped you to reach your personal and academic goals thus far?
 How will it assist you in reaching your professional goals in the future?

 Students were required to craft well-organized arguments, constructed from objective, fact-based information, in addition to drawing upon personal experience from their own learning of foreign languages.
-The essays were submitted by world language students from various high schools (5) around Connecticut (Southington High School, Stonington High School, St. Luke’s School, Thomaston High School, and Cromwell High School) and read by CT COLT Board Member(s).
-Essays were then scored according to a contest writing rubric which included the following criteria: (1) citations and accuracy of facts cited; (2) persuasiveness of arguments; (3) conventions of writing and (4) organization of essay.
-CT COLT and all board members would like to take this opportunity to congratulate and thank all student writers and their teachers for participating in this year’s contest.
-All students who submitted essays for this year’s contest will receive a 2018 Certificate of Participation from CT COLT.
+The essays were submitted by world language students from only one (1) school in Connecticut - Stonington High School and read by the CT COLT Essay Contest Committee.
+The essays were then scored according to the 2019 contest writing rubric which included the following criteria: (1) citations and accuracy of facts cited; (2) persuasiveness of arguments; (3) conventions of writing and (4) organization of essay.
+CT COLT and all board members would like to take this opportunity to congratulate and thank all student writers and their teacher for participating in this year’s contest.
+All students who submitted essays for this year’s contest will receive a 2019 Certificate of Participation from CT COLT.

-We are pleased to present Alina with a $50 award.
-In addition, we are happy to provide her teacher, Ms. Kristin Bellis, with a $50 Carlex or Teacher’s Discovery voucher.
-CT COLT would like to thank all students and their teacher in this year’s contest and look forward to next year’s CT COLT Essay Contest in 2019.
-Please click HERE to download a copy of Alina’s winning essay.
+We are pleased to present Heidi with a $50 award.
+In addition, we are happy to provide her teacher, Mrs. Lea Graner-Kennedy, with a $50 Carlex or Teacher’s Discovery voucher.
+CT COLT would like to thank all students and their teacher in this year’s contest and look forward to next year’s CT COLT Essay Contest in 2020.
+Please click HERE to download a copy of Heidi’s winning essay.